Fill your College Details

 Features

-• Task Management: Add, edit, and delete tasks.
+• Task Management: Ability to add, edit, and delete tasks.

-• Status & Filters: Track progress and search tasks.
+• Status & Filters: Ability to track completion status and search by filters for tasks.

-• Sync/Authentication: User login & sync across devices (optional).
+• Sync/Authentication: User login & manages sync of tasks/additional features across multiple devices (optional).

 Skills Required